danny00747/tfe-report/src/05_literature_review.md

 Table:  Table of Criteria with positive ideal and negative ideal solutions.

-From table 6 $V^+$ represents the best ideal solution while $V^-$ is the worst ideal solution. $V^+$ is taken from the highest value while $V^-$ taken from the lowest value.
-For the price column a lower value is desired hence V+ indicates the lowest value same goes for the class column as these two are linked.
+From table 6, $V^+$ represents the best ideal solution while $V^-$ is the worst ideal solution. $V^+$ is taken from the highest value while $V^-$ taken from the lowest value.
+For the price column a lower value is desired hence $V^+$ indicates the lowest value same goes for the class column as these two are linked.

 #### Step 5 :  Find the Euclidean distance between the best ideal solution(V+), and the worst(V-).

-- _The Euclidean formula from the ideal best value_
+- _The Euclidean formula from the ideal best value :_

 \begin{equation}
 \ \scalebox{1.5}{$\displaystyle s_{i}^+ = { \sqrt{\sum_{i=1}^{m} (v_{ij} -  v_{j}^+)^2 }}$} \